Quercus frainetto: Distribution and habitat

 The centre of the tree's native range is in the Balkans.
 It is adapted to the subcontinental climate of southeastern Europe, but the main factor of its occurrence at a particular site is the soil.
 It is specially adapted to heavy acidic soils (cambisols and vertisols), typical of Kosovo, Serbia, Bulgaria and Romania.
 These soils are usually leached out, very dry in the summer and sometimes waterlogged in the spring.
 However, the Hungarian oak does not tolerate flooding or high water tables.
 It is also extremely sensitive to the presence of lime in the soil.
-Hence, in contradiction to its English vernacular name, which was assigned when Hungary was a much larger kingdom, the Hungarian oak is a very rare tree in modern Hungary, where the soils are generally very rich in lime.
+Hence, in contradiction to its English vernacular name, which was assigned when the Kingdom of Hungary controlled large parts of the Balkans, the Hungarian oak is a very rare tree in modern Hungary, where the soils are generally very rich in lime.
 The Hungarian oak-Turkey oak forest (Quercetum frainetto-cerris Rud.) is the most widespread association of this oak in the Balkans, which is also the most common forest type in Serbia and Kosovo.